The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Dust opacity model

 \section{Dust opacity model}

 \FloatBarrier

-To analyse the composition of the prominent \textit{N}-band silicate emission feature of HD~142527, we fit a model to the total \textit{N}-band spectrum.
+We analyse the composition of the prominent \textit{N}-band silicate emission feature of HD~142527 by fitting a model to the \textit{N}-band single-dish spectrum.
 The single-dish \textit{N}-band spectroscopic data are comprised of the average of the spectra from the three \ac{matisse} \ac{ut} epochs.
-Adopting the methodology and dust components of \citet{vanboekel10$mathsfmu$mSpectroscopic2005}, we can describe the observed spectrum as a blackbody source function $B_\nu(T)$ at a characteristic temperature $T_\text{c}$ multiplied by a weighted sum of the opacities plus a \ac{pah} flux contribution:
+With the methodology and dust species of \citet{VanBoekel2005}, we describe the observed spectrum as a blackbody source function $B_\nu(T)$ at characteristic temperature $T_\text{c}$ multiplied by a weighted sum of the absorption opacities and a \ac{pah} flux contribution: